LakshanandSugumar/lakshtest01.github.io/docs/05-Power-Budget/Power-Budget.md

 The team uses a **single 12 V system supply** (shared by the motor and all electronic subsystems).
 Each subsystem then regulates down to its required voltage (for example, 5 V for the PIC18F57Q43 Curiosity Nano and sensors).
 The power budget spreadsheet uses the course template: every major component is listed with its operating voltage, maximum current (from datasheets), and a 25% margin column.

-> Capture your power budget as an image to display.
-Take time to get clean breaks and a well organized layout.

 ![budget1](power.png){style width:"350" height:"300;"}

 This image (`power.png`) is exported directly from the final team power budget spreadsheet and reflects the **current, final design** of all four subsystems.